-- Faith Day (Sept 2020) virtual retreat focused on theological theme Seeds of Faith: Mission and the importance of spiritual self-care in order to fulfill our mission in Catholic Education to spread the Good News.
-(3.1.i) - Early stages of developing additional virtual staff retreats and faith formation webinar series.
-(3.1.i) - Expanded elementary mini-retreat program to include all classes from K-7, in addition to the Grade 8 Journey Retreat (this includes virtual retreats for students attending the Virtual School these will be facilitated in the spring.
-(3.1.ii) - Inclusion of a mental health component in all elementary and secondary retreats through collaboration with Board Mental Health Lead and Secondary CYWs.
-(3.1.ii) - Joint Professional Activity Day focusing on positive self-care promoting annual theological theme (2020-2021: Mission) through retreat and mental health training.
-(3.1.iii) - Inclusion of a mental health component in all school retreats led by the Chaplaincy team (K-8: 9 & 12).
-(3.1.iii) - Combined Chaplaincy and Mental Health support for grief and bereavement of staff or students in schools.
-(3.1.iii) - In lieu of the previously cancelled Advent Faith Formation gathering, a joint webinar for clergy, administrators, and trustees focusing on our theological theme of "mission" will be presented during the Season of Lent.
+3.1 Nurture the Catholic identity of schools and the board to promote stronger Catholic values, virtues, and practices, highlighted through the annual theological theme.
+Faith Day (Sept 2020) virtual retreat focused on theological theme Seeds of Faith: Mission and the importance of spiritual self-care in order to fulfill our mission in Catholic Education to spread the Good News.
+(3.1.i) Early stages of developing additional virtual staff retreats and faith formation webinar series.
+(3.1.i) Staff engagement in faith development opportunities.
+Expanded elementary mini-retreat program to include all classes from K-7, in addition to the Grade 8 Journey Retreat (this includes virtual retreats for students attending the Virtual School - these will be facilitated in the spring.
+(3.1.ii) Inclusion of a mental health component in all elementary and secondary retreats through Student engagement in faith development opportunities. collaboration with Board Mental Health Lead and Secondary CYWs.
+(3.1.ii) Joint Professional Activity Day focusing on positive self-care promoting annual theological theme Enhance and promote the collaboration and integration of faith and mental health resources and supports.
+(2020-2021: Mission) through retreat and mental health training.
+(3.1.iii) Inclusion of a mental health component in all school retreats led by the Chaplaincy team (K-8: 9 & 12).
+(3.1.iii) iv.
+Enhance opportunities for shared professional development between parish and school staff.
+Combined Chaplaincy and Mental Health support for grief and bereavement of staff or students in schools.
+(3.1.iii) In lieu of the previously cancelled Advent Faith Formation gathering, a joint webinar for clergy, administrators, and trustees focusing on our theological theme of "mission" will be presented during the Season of Lent.
 Our presenter will be Joe Farris, a Catholic speaker, missionary and former school teacher from North Carolina.
-Confirmation of final details, including date, will be take place this week. - This webinar will follow up with a resource shared with all participants to encourage further engagement at the local level between principals and pastors.
-(3.1.iv) - Collaboration with the Diocese of St. Catharines to develop sacramental preparation classes through the NCVLE to assist parishes in preparing students for the sacraments due to current health and safety restrictions impacting group gathering capabilities. - Chaplaincy leaders and school administrators collaborating with local pastors to maintain the sacramental life of the school, including virtual class visits and live-streamed or pre-recorded Mass. - Developed a Virtual Chapel for the board which is accessible to students, staff, families, and the broader community through the Board website and NCVLE.
+Confirmation of final details, including date, will be take place this week.
+This webinar will follow up with a resource shared with all participants to encourage further engagement at the local level between principals and pastors.
+(3.1.iv) 3.2 Strengthen the Family-School-Church Triad. i.
+Encourage students, staff, family engagement with their local parish and pastors throughout the Diocese of St. Catharines.
+Collaboration with the Diocese of St. Catharines to develop sacramental preparation classes through the NCVLE to assist parishes in preparing students for the sacraments due to current health and safety restrictions impacting group gathering capabilities.
+Chaplaincy leaders and school administrators collaborating with local pastors to maintain the sacramental life of the school, including virtual class visits and live-streamed or pre-recorded Mass.
+Developed a Virtual Chapel for the board which is accessible to students, staff, families, and the broader community through the Board website and NCVLE.